nisthabhattacharjee7-blip/Payment-Gateway-Simulator/README.md

 **Hashed API key authentication**
 Merchant API keys are generated with `secrets.token_urlsafe`, hashed before storage, and compared using constant-time comparison to prevent timing attacks.
 The raw key is returned to the merchant exactly once, at creation.

+**Hashed API key authentication with prefix-based lookup** Merchant API keys are generated with `secrets.token_urlsafe`, hashed before storage, and compared using constant-time comparison to prevent timing attacks.
+Rather than scanning the full hash column to authenticate, a short non-secret prefix of the key (analogous to Stripe's `sk_live_...` scheme) is stored and indexed separately, narrowing the DB lookup to a single candidate row before the real constant-time comparison runs — the same two-step pattern real payment gateways use for API key auth.
+The raw key is returned to the merchant exactly once, at creation.

+**Partial capture**
+A payment can be captured for less than its authorized amount in a single capture call.
+The remaining authorized amount is never captured after that — this is a single-capture model, not multi-capture.
+Refunds are bounded by the amount actually captured, not the original authorized amount, so a merchant can never refund money that was never collected.
 ---

 ## Tech Stack